ankushKun/Komi-Bot/README.md

 ### Add API keys to .env and firabase.json

-Visit the discord developer portal and copy the bot token of your bot and paste it in `env.example` without any " "
+Visit the discord developer portal and copy the bot token of your bot and paste it in `env.example` without any " " then rename the file to `.env`

 Visit `console.firebase.google.com` and create a new project